dfinity/dre/README.md

 pre-commit install
 ```

-Install the nightly cargo.
+Install the nightly cargo and enable it in the project folder.
 Needed for the new version of clap.
 ```
+cd <project_dir>
 which rustup || curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 rustup toolchain install nightly rustup override set nightly